SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

-Swift's unified function syntax is flexible enough to express anything from a simple C-style function with no parameter names to a complex Objective-C-style method with parameter names and argument labels for each parameter.
+Swift's unified function syntax is flexible enough to express anything from a simple C-style function with no parameter names to a complex Objective-C-style method with names and argument labels for each parameter.
 Parameters can provide default values to simplify function calls and can be passed as in-out parameters, which modify a passed variable once the function has completed its execution.